Locations:

 How are squamous intraepithelial lesions treated?

 Most low-grade lesions go away on their own.
-High-grade lesions require immediate treatment.
+High-grade lesions require treatment.
 Depending on the location of the lesions, your healthcare provider may recommend:

-• Topical treatments: You may apply some medicine directly to your skin.
+• Topical treatments.
+You may apply some medicine directly to your skin.
 The creams or ointments may contain chemotherapy, hormones or substances to stimulate your immune system.

-• Cryotherapy: Extreme cold, achieved with liquid nitrogen, can treat some lesions, such as anal or genital warts.
+• Cryotherapy.
+Extreme cold, achieved with liquid nitrogen, can treat some lesions, such as anal or genital warts.
 Cryotherapy freezes away abnormal tissue.

-• Laser treatment: A powerful laser uses light to burn away abnormal tissue.
+• Laser treatment.
+A powerful laser uses light to burn away abnormal tissue.

 Prevention